 3) Create a database

-Create an empty database, as that is necessary for Magento.
+Create an empty database.
+This is necessary for Magento.
 Be sure to save the database name, username and password in a safe place.

 4) Install Magento